Deep Hierarchical Learning with Nested Subspace Networks for Large Language Models: Discussion

 We introduced Nested Subspace Networks (NSNs), a novel architectural paradigm that represents a continuous hierarchy of models within a single set of weights.
 We propose a structural design based on the nested subspace property that has a practical, uncertainty-aware training objective.
 We show how an entire family of models can be optimized jointly.
 We further demonstrated that NSNs can be surgically applied post-hoc to large, pre-trained foundation models, unlocking a smooth and predictable compute-performance frontier without requiring training from scratch.
 This paper presents the first-ever approach to dynamically convert any pre-trained foundation model to a compute-adjustable model with minimal fine-tuning.

 \textit{Why and how do NSNs work so well?} We probe this question in our insights experiments (Sec. \ref{sec:insights}).
 Our analysis reveals that NSNs, regularized by their low-rank structure, converge to different local minima in the loss landscape compared to standard fine-tuning.
 This means that NSNs find distinct yet highly effective solutions in the loss landscape that allow the family of nested sub-models to work well (Sec. \ref{sec:convergence}).
 We empirically verified the foundational nested subspace property, confirming that the vector spaces of lower-rank models are indeed contained within those of higher-rank models, as intended by the architectural design (Sec. \ref{sec:property_verifiaction}).
 Furthermore, we attempt to understand what happens to the network structure as we change the rank of the network.
 We find that the low-rank constraint acts as a bottleneck that encourages layers to learn redundant, globally useful functions (Sec. \ref{sec:inter-layer}).
 As capacity increases with higher ranks, layers diverge, adopting more specialized roles.
+Currently, NSNs shrink or augment all layers to the same rank; we think an interesting--and nontrivial-- future work is to develop layer-specific mechanisms for adaptive compute.
+This requires, however, solving the difficult problem of correlating problem-specific information with layer-specific representational capacity, a problem that has so far attracted little attention.
 Our findings and insights establish NSNs as a powerful framework for creating the next generation of adaptive foundation models.